wireapp/wire-server/docs/reference/elastic-search.md

        --elastcsearch-replicas <REPLICAS> \
        --elastcsearch-refresh-interval <REFRESH_INTERVAL> \
    ```
 1. Redeploy brig with `elasticsearch.additionalWriteIndex` set to the name of new index.
-Make sure no old brigs are runing.
+Make sure no old brigs are running.
 1. Reindex data to the new index
    ```bash
    docker run "quay.io/wire/brig-index:$WIRE_VERSION" reindex-from-another-index \